 There are misunderstandings that easily arise under circumstances such as now exist, the coming of a Prophet with a Great Message from one part of the world to another.
-And one cause of misunderstanding is to be found in the hard and fast names that we choose to give each other,-designations from which it is hard to escape,-crude and half voicing the heart into words that bind with fatal constructions the minds and sympathies of those who hold them The tag would hide the spirit.
+And one cause of misunderstanding is to be found in the hard and fast names that we choose to give each other, --designations from which it is hard to escape, --crude and half voicing the heart into words that bind with fatal constructions the minds and sympathies of those who hold them...The tag would hide the spirit.

-Our guest from the East comes to us with a message that is a familiar message to our ears; the message of "Peace on earth and good-will to men".
+Our guest from the East comes to us with a message that is a familiar message to our ears; the message of "Peace on earth and good-will to men."
 Is there a community or a religion that should more easily comprehend or welcome such a message than our own?
 And if we fail to understand it, are we not being bound by some tag that really does not mean what the word may signify?
-That is to say, we must get down below our discussion of Christian, Hebrew, Ethical Culture, whatever the discussion may be, to the spirit of life and of brotherhood.
-There we find we are all akin, there we find the fellowship of the great spirit of Abdul-Baha. ...
+That is to say, we must get down below our discussion of Christian, Hebrew, Ethical Culture, whatever the discussion may be, to the spirit of life and of brothernood.
+There we find we are all akin, there we find the fellowship of the great spirit of Abdul-Baha...

-New York Herald, April 15, 1912, p.
+29New York Herald, April 15, 1912, p.
 6.

-Therefore for the churches, I believe that we today can welcome in a representative way and in a vital way Abdul-Baha.1
+Therefore for the churches, I believe that we today can welcome in a representative way and in a vital way Abdul-Baha.30

-Soon after this response by Dr Grant, 'Abdu'l-Baha left New York for a few days to speak elsewhere.
-On his return, Dr Grant invited him to speak again in his church.
+Soon after this response by Dr. Grant, 'Abdu'l-Baha left New York for a few days to speak elsewhere.
+On his return, Dr. Grant invited him to speak again in his church.
 This time, however, the occasion was the evening service, held at 8:00 p.m., rather than the morning service.
 The newspapers made no further mention of the controversy.
-Dr Grant, in his introduction of the speaker did not refer to the matter but said:
+Dr. Grant, in his introduction of the speaker did not refer to the matter but said:

-... we all welcome him here again to the Church of the Ascension and I assure him that we shall listen to every word that comes from his lips as proceeding from a soul which has lived nearly three score years and ten with the very central light of unity and has walked with ${\rm God.}^2$
+We all welcome him here again to the Church of the Ascension and I assure him that we shall listen to every word that comes from his lips as proceeding from a soul which has lived nearly three score years and ten with the very central light of unity and has walked with God.31 tion:

 This was not the only report of controversy which arose concerning addresses in churches.
-When 'Abdu'l-Baha arrived in Washington, D.C., Dr John Van Schaick, pastor of the Universalist Church, asked him to address an afternoon meeting in his church at 14:00 p.m.
-In his introduction of the speaker, Dr Van Schaick mentioned the following situation:
+When 'Abdu'l-Baha arrived in Washington, D.C., Dr. John Van Schaick, pastor of the Universalist Church, asked him to address an afternoon meeting in his church at 4:00 p.m.
+In his introduction of the speaker, Dr. Van Schaick mentioned the following situaare thieves and robbers."

-After arrangements for this meeting had been made, I received a letter warning me that I should be false to my belief if I held it.
-That letter quoted Jesus as saying, "All that ever came before Me are thieves and robbers."
 I do not believe that Jesus ever said it.
 It is not consistent with what we know of the breadth of His nature.
 But some of His followers say that all other Leaders are thieves and robbers.
 Against such narrowness this Church has always stood.
-We stand today humbly seeking the Spirit of Truth, and we gather here today because we believe that you are one of those who do not count their lives dear unto themselves, but seek only to serve God.1
+We stard today bunkly seeking the Spirit of Truth, and we gather here today because we believe that you are one of those who do not count their lives dear unto themselves, but seek only to serve God.32